 A specific dataset contains data to allow comparison between the latest planned amounts and the data reported annually on the implementation of the investment finances.
-This dataset is in time series and, using the year filter, shows the progress over time in selection of project (projects decided following selection procedures) and the expenditure by those projects (spending = expenditure declared to the programe).
+This dataset is in time series and, using the year filter, shows the progress over time in selection of project (projects decided following selection procedures) and the expenditure by those projects (spending = expenditure declared to the programme).
 The chart below shows the EU aggregate picture for the 4 intervention field codes dealing with high speed broadband.
-The filters allow users to see progress over time and to change the fund,, intervention field codes and country-ies.
+The filters allow users to see progress over time and to change the fund, intervention field codes and countries.

 5. Climate and Biodiversity tracking: two specific uses on of intervention field dimension

 7. Data resources and more reading: